Nhaila-Abdessamad/CloudFormation/ubuntu-marketPlace.md

 ## Pricing of these resources

-- Keep that the price of any service varies depending on the REGION in which you deploy and the resources its using.

 ![PRICING](https://github.com/Nhaila-Abdessamad/CloudFormation/blob/main/Figs/Pricing.png)

+- based on this table and if we take t2.medium instance type as a reference we can infer important timeframe pricings
+- 8H : 0.608 $
+- 24H: 1.824 $
+- 1 Month : 56.455 $

+- Keep in mind that the price of any service varies depending on the REGION in which you deploy and the resources its using.